Your First GPU Kernel

 block_size = (threads_per_block, 1, 1)

-So putting this all together in a full snippet we can execute the code again.
+So putting this all together in a full snippet, we can execute the working code and get the correct output.

 PYTHON